-- External transport of products and materials between the supplier and REE facilities; - Internal transport of materials between REE facilities - Method of calculation - External transport: The annual expenditure is broken down for the groups of items that refer to this type of service.
+- External transport of products and materials between the supplier and Red Eléctrica facilities: - Internal transport of materials between Red Eléctrica facilities

+- External transport: The annual expenditure is broken down for the groups of items that refer to this type of service.
 The emission factor CEDA 4.0 for this type of articles is applied.
+(KgCO2/Euro) Same methodology as 2.3.1.

-(KgCO2/Euro) - Internal transport: Emissions are calculated from the litres of diesel consumed by the company that carried out the logistics service for REE.
+- Internal transport: Emissions are calculated from the litres of diesel consumed by the company that carried out the logistics service for Red Eléctrica.
 The logistics company monitors the kilometres travelled and litres of fuel used by each individual vehicle.
 Emissions are calculated using the same methodology used for scope 1 emissions (REE vehicles.
-Emission factors from MAPAMA).
+Emission factors from OECC).

-2.3.5 Emissions associated to waste management.
+2.3.5 Waste management

-This category includes emissions associated with the treatment of waste generated by REE's operations taking into account their final treatment: landfill disposal, recycling, incineration, composting, etc.
+This category includes emissions associated with the treatment of waste generated by REE's operations considering their final treatment: landfill disposal, recycling, incineration, composting, etc.